twiddlingbits/twr-wasm/readme.md

    1. access tiny-wasm-runtime "ES" modules in the normal way with "import".
    2. add a \<div\> named 'twr_iodiv' (there are other options, this is the simplest)
    3. use "new twrWasmModule()", followed by loadWasm(), then executeC().
-   4. Alternately, use twrWasmModuleAsync() -- it is basically interchangable with twrWasmModule, but proxies through a worker thread, and adds blocking support
+   4. Alternately, use twrWasmModuleAsync() -- it is basically interchangeable with twrWasmModule, but proxies through a worker thread, and adds blocking support

 ## Memory
 You set the memory size for your module (WebAssembly.Memory) using wasm-ld options as follows (this example sets your wasm memory to 1MB).
 The memory size should be a multiple of 64*1024 (64K) chunks.